Skip to content

 Imagen: Ferrari.

 The tires are Michelin Pilot Sport S energy.
-Ferrari mentions over 60 new patents and 120,000 hours of R&D dedicated to the electric powertrain.
-Package stats: 0-100 km/h in 2.5 seconds, 0-200 in 6.8, a top speed over 310 km/h (electronically limited), a range greater than 530 km equivalent to the WLTP cycle, curb weight 2,260 kg with 47:53 distribution.
+Ferrari cites more than 60 new patents and 120,000 hours of R&D dedicated to the electric powertrain.
+The package figures: 0–100 km/h in 2.5 seconds, 0–200 in 6.8, a top speed above 310 km/h (electronically limited), range above 530 km on a WLTP-equivalent cycle, and a curb weight of 2,260 kg with 47:53 weight distribution.

-Price, Availability, and Maranello's Bet
+Price, availability, and Maranello’s bet

 Imagen: Ferrari.